paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (2) Paragraph (1) shall not apply (A) in the case of a person who acted in the course of a pattern of activities intended to identify and expose covert agents and with reason to believe that such activities would impair or impede the foreign intelligence activities of the United States, or (B) in the case of a person who has authorized access to classified information.

-**(c) Disclosure to select Congressional committees on intelligence** It shall not be an offense under [section 3121 of this title](./chapter-044-national-security.md#section-3121) to transmit information described in such section directly to either congressional intelligence committee.
+**(c) Disclosure to select congressional committees on intelligence** It shall not be an offense under [section 3121 of this title](./chapter-044-national-security.md#section-3121) to transmit information described in such section directly to either congressional intelligence committee.

 **(d) Disclosure by agent of own identity** It shall not be an offense under [section 3121 of this title](./chapter-044-national-security.md#section-3121) for an individual to disclose information that solely identifies himself as a covert agent.

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 422 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 422 of this title](./chapter-015-national-security.md#section-422) prior to editorial reclassification and renumbering as this section.

 #### Amendments
 2002—Subsec. (c).
 Pub.
 L. 107–306 substituted “either congressional intelligence committee” for “the Select Committee on Intelligence of the Senate or to the Permanent Select Committee on Intelligence of the House of Representatives”.